tsgates/arch-wiki-markdown/wiki/AUR_Trusted_User_Guidelines.md

 AUR Trusted User Guidelines
 ===========================

-> Summary

-Explains guidelines for the Arch User Repository's Trusted Users.

-> Related
+Related articles

-Arch User Repository
+-   Arch User Repository

 The Trusted User (TU) is a member of the community charged with keeping the AUR in working order.
 He/she maintains popular packages